Gathering and Exploiting Higher-Order Information when Training Large Structured Models: Introduction

-\paragraph{Second contribution: a scalable second-order optimization method.} However, the actual significance of such a technique would be difficult to evaluate without a practical and useful use-case.
-Here comes our second contribution: we use this technique at order $2$ to build a second-order optimization method.
-Formally, our method and Newton's method look alike: in both cases, a linear system $\bH_0 \mathbf{x} = \bg_0$ has to be solved (according to $\mathbf{x}$), where $\bg_0$ and $\bH_0$ contain respectively first-order and second order information about $\cL$.
-Despite this formal resemblance, the difference is enormous: with Newton's method, $\bH_0$ is equal to the Hessian $\bH$ of $\cL$ of size $P \times P$, while with ours, $\bH_0$ is equal to a matrix $\bar{\bH}$ of size $S \times S$.
+\paragraph{Application: second-order optimization method.} Finally, we show that the information contained in the 1st, 2nd, and 3rd order derivatives is not only accessible at reasonable cost, but can also be used for optimization.
+In particular, we propose an optimization method that exploits higher-order information about the loss obtained by using the main contribution.
+For simplicity, our optimization method and Newton's method look similar: in both cases, a linear system $\bH_0 \mathbf{x} = \bg_0$ has to be solved (w.r.t.\ $\mathbf{x}$), where $\bg_0$ and $\bH_0$ contain respectively first-order and second-order information about $\caL$.
+Despite this formal resemblance, the difference is enormous: with Newton's method, $\bH_0$ is equal to the Hessian $\bH$ of $\caL$ of size $P \times P$, while with ours, $\bH_0$ is equal to a matrix $\bar{\bH}$ of size $S \times S$.
 Thus, $\bar{\bH}$ is undoubtedly smaller and easier to compute than $\bH$ when $S \ll P$.
-Nevertheless, since $\bar{\bH}$ is a dense matrix, it still contains information about the interactions between the tensors $\bT_s$ when they are used in $\cL$.
-This point is crucial, since most second-order optimization methods applied in neural networks use a simplified version of the Hessian (or its inverse), usually a diagonal or block-diagonal approximation, which ignores the interactions between layers.
+Nevertheless, since $\bar{\bH}$ is a dense matrix, it still contains information about the interactions between the tensors $\bT^s$ when they are used in $\caL$.
+This point is crucial because most second-order optimization methods applied to neural networks use a simplified version of the Hessian (or its inverse), usually a diagonal or block-diagonal approximation, ignoring interactions between layers.
+Additionally, we propose an anisotropic version of Nesterov's cubic regularization \cite{nesterov2006cubic}, which uses order-3 information to regularize $\bar{\bH}$ and avoid instabilities when computing $\bar{\bH}^{-1} \bar{\bg}$.
+In particular, the resulting training trajectory is invariant by layer-wise affine reparameterizations, so our method preserves some interesting properties of Newton's method.

+\paragraph{Structure of the paper.} First, we show the context and motivation of our work in Section \ref{sec:context}.
+Then, we provide in Section \ref{sec:short:higher_order} our core method, and in Sections \ref{sec:optim:presentation} and \ref{sec:short:optim} its applications.
+In Section \ref{sec:expes}, we present experimental results showing that the developed methods are usable in practice.
+Finally, we discuss the results in Section \ref{sec:discussion}.